 He began the following season in similarly impressive fashion, his form persuading Manchester United manager Sir Alex Ferguson to make an audacious £7m offer for the forward.

 Much to the dismay of the Newcastle fans, Cole moved to Old Trafford in a shock move with winger Kieth Gillespie going the other way in part-exchange.

 Cole would go on to strike up a fine partnership with Dwight Yorke and scored over 100 goals at United, winning five league titles and the 1999 Champions League.

 Inter Milan to Arsenal, 1995

-The talented Dutchman had lost his way somewhat at Inter Milan, having emerged as one of the brightest talents to come out of the famed Ajax academy in recent seasons.
+The talented Dutchman had lost his way somewhat following a move to Inter Milan, having emerged as one of the brightest talents to come out of the famed Ajax academy.

-Arsenal spent a British-record £7.5m to bring the forward to Highbury, becoming manager Bruce Rioch’s first signing.
-Ricoh’s tenure is not remembered too fondly by the club’s supporters, though they remain thankful for the signing of Bergkamp.
+Arsenal spent a British-record £7.5m to bring the forward to Highbury, with the forward becoming manager Bruce Rioch’s first signing.
+Rioch’s tenure is not remembered too fondly by the club’s supporters, though they remain thankful for the signing of Bergkamp.

 Bergkamp proved inspirational during a hugely successful period under Arsene Wenger, being awarded the PFA Player of the Year and FWA Footballer of the Year awards as Arsenal completed a memorable double season in 1998.